KiTZ-Heidelberg/Revana/README.md

 investigation TF binding analysis can be a computationally expensive operation and increase time, memory, and space consumption of Revana significantly.
 It is therefore disabled by default.
-To use the feature set *run_tf_binding_site_analysis = TRUE* to Revana’s *run* function and *has_run_tf_binding_site_analysis = TRUE* to Revana’s
-\_create_HTM\_report_new function. **As the transcription factor binding site analysis feature uses the MEME suite as external dependency, make sure to have it installed and accessible in your current environment PATH.** You can find instructions on how to install MEME suite under
-<https://meme-suite.org/> .
-Please also make sure to have the required
-reference files prepared (“FIMO Motif Id - TF Gene Name Conversion Table File” and “FIMO Motif Reference File”).
+To use the feature set *run_tf_binding_site_analysis = TRUE* to Revana’s *run_analysis* function and *has_run_tf_binding_site_analysis = TRUE* to Revana’s *create_results_HTML_report* function. **As the transcription factor binding site analysis feature uses the MEME suite as external dependency, make sure to have it installed and accessible in your current environment PATH.** You can find instructions on how to install MEME suite under <https://meme-suite.org/> .
+Please also make sure to have the required reference files prepared (“FIMO Motif Id - TF Gene Name Conversion Table File” and “FIMO Motif Reference File”).

 # 5 - Revana Workflow in Detail